mabogunje/yorudi/README.txt

 Yórùdí - A Standardized & Downloadable Comprehensive Yoruba-Multilingual Dictionary

 DESCRIPTION
 The Yorudi project aims to compile a complete multi-lingual lexical database with Yoruba as the pivot language.
 The project is modelled after the CC-CEDICT project by Paul Andrew Denisowski which was itself modeled on the highly successful EDICT project by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

-Since the Yoruba language shares many of the same properties as Chinese (pinyin), it seemed appropriate to build on CC-EDICT albeit with modifications to the delineation of words and word components.
-Also considering that the encoding format (UTF-8) encompassed all characters present in the Yoruba alphabet unlike Chinese, it was necessary to modify the way in which certain characters were recorded.
-However, as the two formats still remain somewhat similar, it might be trivial to make a CC-EDICT based dictionary Yórùdí compatible.

 ENCODING
 Every entry in a Yorudi dictionary must be made up of 4 major parts